-DECK 2 - Superior Plus Cabins: Two lower berths, writing desk, wardrobe and drawers.
+- Superior Cabins: One bunk (one upper and one lower berth), writing desk, wardrobe and drawers.
 Private bathroom with shower, toilet and washbasin.
-These cabins have windows. - Superior Cabins: One bunk (one upper and one lower berth), writing desk, wardrobe and drawers.
-Private bathroom with shower, toilet and washbasin.
 These cabins have windows. - Main Deck Cabins: Two lower berths, writing desk, wardrobe and drawers.
 Private washbasin.
 Nearby shower and toilet facilities are shared with other Main Deck cabins.
 These cabins have a porthole. - Main Deck Triple: One bunk (one upper and one lower berth) and one additional lower berth, writing desk, wardrobe and drawers.
 Private washbasin.
 Nearby shower and toilet facilities are shared with other Main Deck cabins.
 These cabins have a porthole.

+EXPEDITION STAFF

-EXPEDITION STAFF As a family-owned and operated company, we have also assembled a world renowned team of experts to travel with you and to interpret the natural and human history along the way.
+As a family-owned and operated company, we have also assembled a world renowned team of experts to travel with you and to interpret the natural and human history along the way.

-Aaron Russ has grown up surrounded by wildlife and wilderness, working in the family business from a young age.
+Aaron Russ has grown up surrounded by widlife and wilderness, working in the family business from a young age.
 He has been Expedition Leader on over 100 expeditions to the world's most remote regions.
-With a degree in zoology, a passion for photography and a desire to showcase the world's premier natural history destinctions, expedition leading comes naturally.
+With a degree in zoology, a passion for photography and a desire to showcase the world's premier natural history destinations, expedition leading comes naturally.

-Nathan Russ the younger of Rodney's two sons has worked as a chef on a number of expedition vessels around the world.
+Nathan Russ, the younger of Rodney's two sons, has worked as a chef on a number of expedition vessels around the world.
 A keen and capable Expedition Leader, he has led numerous expeditions including Spitsbergen, Antarctica, the Subantarctic Islands, Melanesia and all of our voyages in Russia.
 When not on an expedition, he manages the company's vessels.

-Alex Fergus received an Enderby Trust Scholarship, triggering his on going Subantarctic research projects.
+Alex Fergus received an Enderby Trust Scholarship, friggering his on going Subantarctic research projects.
 After two voyages south he studied in Switzerland before joining the Campbell Island Bicentennial expedition.
 His Russian For East botanical forays have deepened his passion for plants.
 Alex lives in Banks Peninsula and works as a field botanist when he's not exploring the Subantarctic Islands.